CJCascalheira/cjcascalheira/content/author/admin/_index.md

 - Visitors
 ---

 Cory J. Cascalheira, B.A. (he / him / his) is a graduate student in the Department of Counseling & Educational Psychology at New Mexico State University.
-His research interests include oppression, resilience, and identity among marginalized populations, especially sexual minorities.
+His research interests include experiences of oppression, resistance, and resilience among marginalized populations, especially sexual and gender minorities and people with alternative sexualities, and how these experiences impact identity, well-being, and mental health outcomes.

-Clinically, he has experience delivering cognitive-behavioral therapy during individual and group interventions with people suffering from homelessness, addiction, and recidivism.
-Currently, he serves as a practicum counselor and research assistant.
+Clinically, he has experience delivering cognitive-behavioral therapies during individual and group interventions with people suffering from homelessness, addiction, and recidivism.
+Cory has worked in college counseling centers and community behavioral health settings.
+In addition to addiction and case management, Cory has experience counseling people with academic distress, anxiety, body image concerns, and compulsive behaviors.
+Currently, he serves as a practicum counselor and graduate research assistant.